dotama/fs-php/Docs/API.md

 As a workaround to some http servers, all object keys can optionally end in `.ignore` which will be dropped when reading/writing. `fs.bash` appends this automatically to all routes.

+Generally all API responses are JSON responses, if not stated otherwise.
+If the URL parameter `pretty` is set, the responses will be pretty printed.

 ## Authentication

 Authentication can happen over Basic Auth or using JWT as a bearer token and cookies.
 See `Configuration` for more details.